bernardtbergh/bernardtbergh.github.io/projects.md

 3. Make LoraWAN nodes with Analog, Digital, and Comms input
 4. Run a webserver on esp32 to set up Nodes and Gateways.

+## Sensors
+1. Potential solar power sensor (Irradiance)
+* Use solar panel
+* Relay outputs programmable
+* Calibration
+* Self check
+* LoRa Wan IOT?

+## Building Management Water Leak Warning System
+Simple idea - compare total flow to summed flow of all sub areas, etc. Make it a nice SCADA interface for live monitoring.
+Add solenoid valves for control.
+Perhaps latching solenoids.
+Think of testing and maintanance - some self testing method.
+See as a whole building monitor system.
+Per floor or paper section.

 ## Uncategorised
 1. Design and build DC variable load device
 1. Design and build VSD - multiphase sine wave simulator